PHP

 Good Code

-The good version prepares SQL once, binds the email as data, selects explicit columns, and handles the no-row case.
+The good version prepares SQL once, binds the email as data, selects explicit columns, and returns null when no row matches.

 Bad Code